siduck/st/README.md

 # st (Simple Terminal)
-My custom build of st (is functional enough and complete for a terminal).
+My custom terminal build based on (lukesmith's) (is functional enough and complete for a terminal).

 ## Patches:
 - Ligatures